MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### Channel attribute (part of Add element)

 Optional.
 Defines which channel to use for installing Office.
 The default is **Broad** for Office 365 ProPlus and applies to Visio Online Plan 2 (previously named Visio Pro for Office 365) and Project Online Desktop client if deployed along with Office 365 ProPlus.
-The default is **Monthly** for Visio Online Plan 2 (previously named Visio Pro for Office 365) and Project Online Desktop Client if deployed standalone without Office 365 ProPlus.
+The default is **Monthly** for Visio Online Plan 2 and Project Online Desktop Client if deployed standalone without Office 365 ProPlus.

 For more information about update channels, see  [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).